IS-Projects/add-user-list-react/README.md

 # add-user-list-react

-This repository is created based on the sixth module of the course "React - The Complete Guide 2022" by Maximilian Schwarzmüller.
-It focuses on the topic of "Styling components", which is used to create a simple app that creates a list of users.
+This repository is created to put in practice the first modules of the course "React - The Complete Guide 2022" by Maximilian Schwarzmüller.
+The main branch showcases my solution to the practice, and the tutorial-way branch includes, as its name mentions it, the way it was solved in the tutorial (React course).

 ## Script to run the project: